 To play streaming video smoothly in modern web browsers, there are limited file types and codecs this can be done with.
 So, to support upload of source video in the widest possible range of source formats, and still be able to play the video easily for judging, we transcode uploaded videos— transcoding is the process of re-encoding video into a different format with a different codec.
 Award Force stores the original source video, but embeds a different, transcoded version of the video for playback in the browser.

 Whilst it's almost certain that any source video that an entrant may upload is already compressed, files can still be very large.
 At high resolution and high quality, movie length video content can easily run to several gigabytes (GB).
 The Award Force platform itself has no technical / theoretical limit to supported file size, however in practice the user's upload bandwidth will be the main limiting factor on successful upload.
 Uploads of 5GB have been tested on high-speed internet connections and work fine.
 On an average broadband connection, a 5GB upload could take several hours however.
 The longer it takes to upload a video, the more likely there could be an interruption to network connectivity, and difficulties completing an upload.

 Video file type is indicated by the video file name extension.
 Award Force supports the following types:

 Supported input video codecs

 Note that amongst the file types listed above, many different codecs may be used and cannot be so easily identified.
-For a video to be transcoded on Award Force, all of its codecs need to be supported by Amazon Web Services.
+For a video to be transcoded on Award Force, its codecs must supported by Amazon Elastic Transcoder.
 Please find the latest and complete list of supported codecs here, under the heading 'What video formats can I transcode into?'.